-AUGUSTA, Maine, August 18, 2016 – Central Maine Power Co., a subsidiary of AVANGRID Inc. (NYSE: AGR), has completed summer inspections of its transmission lines.
-The annual inspection flights are an important part of the utility’s efforts to ensure safe, reliable delivery of power to homes and businesses throughout its service area.
+AUGUSTA, Maine, May 31, 2017 Central Maine Power, a subsidiary of AVANGRID Inc. (NYSE: AGR), continues its spring inspections of its transmission lines by helicopter.
+The flights are an important part of the utility's annual inspection program to ensure safe, reliable delivery of power to homes and businesses throughout its service area.

-Each spring and fall, CMP also does a visual inspection of all of its transmission rights-of-way from the air.
-These flights help spot potential problems with equipment, as well as signs of unauthorized use.
+Each spring and fall, CMP does a visual inspection of all of its transmission right-of-ways from the air.
+These flights help to spot potential problems with equipment, as well as signs of unauthorized use.

 Follow us on Twitter and like us on Facebook.